summary(cars)

 In RStudio, go to (File > New Project > Version Control > Git).

-Once you have cloned the online repository, the file contents of the repository as well as a new tab called “Git” appears in RStudio:
+Once you have cloned the online repository, you’ll see the contents of the repository in the Files pane, and a new Git tab will appear in the RStudio interface.

 By default, the repository includes three files: